openedx/edx-platform/docs/en_us/course_authors/source/running_course/discussions_students.rst

 ************************************

 You can flag any post, response, or comment for a discussion moderator to
-review: view the post or response and then click **Report Misuse**.
-For a comment, click the flag.
+review: view the contribution, click the "More" icon, and then click **Report**.

 .. image:: ../Images/Discussion_reportmisuse.png
- :alt: A post and a response with the "Report Misuse" link circled, and a comment with the flag icon circled
+ :alt: A post and a response with the "Report Misuse" link circled

 ..
 Future: DOC-121 As a course author, I need a template of discussion guidelines to give to students